GSA/code-gov/docs/FederalSourceCodeStudy/Series/public_engagement.md

 - Promote participation - Participants valued and encouraged public participation and believed public engagement could be beneficial.
 - Create a forum - Participants also reported utilizing mechanisms to solicit engagement from individuals outside their units.
 Forums for public engagement consisted of the unit communicating and collaborating with individuals outside their unit.
-- Leverage others - A majority of participants reported integrating outside team members and open source products in units that published OSS more frequently and intermediately; moreover, five participants in units that minimally published OSS also reported their units sought to leverage others.
+- Leverage others - A majority of participants reported integrating outside team members and open source products in units that published OSS more frequently and intermediately; moreover, some participants in units that minimally published OSS also reported their units sought to leverage others.
     - Team integration - Participants reported seeking help from others in the form of consulting and “hands-on” engineering support leading to OSS use and publication.
     - Product integration - Many participants sought out solutions to incorporate into their units and to contribute back to the OSS community.
 Reported products included more than code (e.g., policy, contract language).